killersinarhur/WeatherApp/Readme.md

+PLEASE ENSURE YOU FORK THIS CODE BASE AND LEAVE THIS UNTOUCHED!!!!

 There are a few things you can do to improve on my code and I challenge you to do some of these things:

 Replace my createStrings() methods with method in strings.xml